populationgenetics/exercises/Population_structure/ExerciseStructure_2023.md

 # Download data (remember the . in the end)
 cp ~/groupdirs/SCIENCE-BIO-Popgen_Course/exercises/structure/pa/* .

-# Show the dowloaded files
+# Show a list of files i thus directory and thus of the files you downloaded
 ls -l
 ```
 You have now downloaded a PLINK file-set consisting of